goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      AdapterRegistration...
 ITraversable, u'vh', ...
      AdapterRegistration...
 ITraversable, u'view', ...

-    The following data structure returned from getPermissionSettingsForAllViews is used to populate the main securitytool page.
+    Since this is a large result set returned will will only test enough pieces of the results inform of the desired behavior and to make sure the results are sane.
-    >>> permDetails = folder1.getPermissionSettingsForAllViews(ifaces)
+    >>> permDetails = folder1.getPermissionSettingsForAllViews(ifaces,ISecurityToolSkin)

+    By using the ISecurityToolSkin we can see the actual securityTool views.
+The securityTool views are only registerd for the ISecurityToolSkin layer.
+    >>> pprint(permDetails)
+    [...
+      'zope.globalmgr': {u'<i>no name</i>': 'Allow',
+                         u'DELETE': 'Allow',
+                         u'OPTIONS': 'Allow',
+                         u'PUT': 'Allow',
+                         u'absolute_url': 'Allow',
+                         u'permissionDetails.html': 'Allow',
+                         u'principalDetails.html': 'Allow',
+                         u'securityMatrix.html': 'Allow'},
+    ...]

-    As you can see below the `zope.anybody` has the 'Allow' permission for all four views registered for this context level.
+    As you can see below the `zope.anybody` has the 'Allow' permission for the four views listed below.
+The securitytool views are not listed here because they are neither specifically denied or allowed for this principal.
     >>> pprint(permDetails)
     ...
     [{'zope.anybody': {u'<i>no name</i>': 'Allow',